Flat bands and superconductivity induced by periodic strain in monolayer graphene: APPENDIX D: THE SIGN PROBLEM

 To characterize the sign problem, here we calculate the average fermion sign $\langle sign\rangle$ by computing the ratio of the integral of the product of up and down spin determinants, to the integral of the absolute value of the product~\cite{PhysRevB.92.045110}:

 Here, $M_{\sigma}(\chi)$ represents each spin specie matrix.
 As shown in Fig.~\ref{SMsign}, when adjusting $\mu$ to decrease $n$ from 1, $\langle sign\rangle$ will decrease to around 0 rapidly, and float around 0 until $n \sim 0.65$.
 Then, as $n$ decreases to 0.2, $\langle sign\rangle$ gradually recovers to 1.
 The smaller the $\langle sign\rangle$, the more serious the sign problem, therefore when investigating the property of flat band, we should choose proper charge density to avoid the sign problem being too serious.
+In the inset, it can be seen that $\langle sign\rangle$ is pretty large until $T$ decreases to 0.15, therefore the conclusion about dominant $N\text{-}d+id$ at $U=3$, $n=0.4$ and $A=0.3$ is reliable at high temperature.
+When $\langle sign\rangle$ is pretty small, we then improve the simulation parameters like warmup and measuring sweeps to ensure the accuracy.
+To obtain the same quality of data as $\langle sign\rangle \simeq$ 1.0, indeed, one can estimate that the runs need to be stretched by a factor on the order of ${\langle sign\rangle}^2$.